TykTechnologies/tyk-docs/tyk-docs/content/plugins.md

 5. [Response Plugin]({{< ref "/plugins/plugin-types/response-plugins" >}})
 6. [Analytics Plugin]({{< ref "/plugins/plugin-types/analytics-plugins" >}})

-For each plugin type many plugins can be implemented, e.g, one or more pre-request plugins can be developed.
+Many plugins can be implemented for each plugin type, e.g one or more pre-request plugins can be developed.

 ## Deployment